Why HTTPS Errors Happen After Installation

 Certificate Works but Padlock Shows as Insecure

 Beyond the padlock itself, it is worth reviewing your server's security headers.
 Adding Strict-Transport-Security, Content-Security-Policy, and X-Content-Type-Options headers reinforces HTTPS and reduces the risk of certain attacks.
-The Apache security configuration guide covers header settings in more detail.
+Strict-Transport-Security, in particular, tells browsers to only connect over HTTPS and helps protect against downgrade attacks.

 Testing Your HTTPS Configuration